tuesdaybornwhale/tuesdaybornwhale.github.io/content/posts/math_monsters.md

 My opening example for this post was an instance of Chesterton's axiom.
 The fact that the number line is, well... a line was drilled so deep in my psyche that I didn't remember I need to write it down!
 In fact, in an alternative world, I could have eaten up a definition of the naturals which includes ony axioms 0, 1 and 2, without realizing it's incomplete.

 In the end, only the thought experiment of removing PMI gave me that 'aha' moment that I actually hadn't finished describing what I was trying to describe.
-The MONSTER helped me unlock a greater understanding of a very fundamental object, and it helped me realize something about how my brain works.
+The MONSTER helped me unlock a greater understanding of a very fundamental object, and also a better understanding of what kinds of important gems are buried in my subconscious.
+I think that's pretty cool.

 ### Contrarians